Full Spectrum vs. Broad Spectrum CBD Oil: What’s the Difference?

 Full vs broad spectrum CBD: While both have an array of potential benefits, broad spectrum and full spectrum CBD oil have a slightly different composition.
 As a result, you may have an experience with one product that you might not necessarily have with another.

 Think full vs broad spectrum are confusing enough?
 Throw products such as CBD isolate into the mix and it could be enough to make your head spin!
 Well, swivel your head back to this post because we’re going to simplify the complicated.
-Let’s explain the differences between full spectrum and broad spectrum CBD oil, as well as CBD isolate.
+Let’s explain the differences between full spectrum and broad spectrum oil, as well as CBD isolate.

 Why Are There So Many CBD Products?

 Part of what has made CBD so appealing to the wellness and beauty sectors is its versatility.
 With the rise of the hemp industry, laboratories have worked overtime to formulate specialized CBD products.

 The world has also caught wind of the benefits of CBD oil.
 This includes the 100-plus cannabinoids within hemp that work together to produce even more benefits, a partnership known as the entourage effect.

 Thanks to the entourage effect, it became more advantageous to produce hemp-based products with as many cannabinoids as possible.
 The cannabinoids within the formula are what differentiate full spectrum CBD oil, broad spectrum oil and CBD isolates.

 Before we get into the differences between these three types of CBD products, let’s discuss the extraction process.
 All three go through the same process (with some variation, depending on the extractor).
 It is after the initial few steps of the extraction process that the differences become more evident.